-Currently no Admission Bodies have closed the scheme to new entrants.
-However, if an Admission Body were to close the scheme to new entrants it is expected that it would lead to the average age of employee members increasing over time and hence, all other things being equal, the future service rate would be expected to increase as the membership ages.

-In such cases the Attained Age funding method would be adopted.
-This would limit the degree of future contribution rises by paying higher rates at the outset.
+Currently one Admission Body has closed the scheme to new entrants.
+It is expected that the closure will lead to the average age of employee members increasing over time and hence, all other things being equal, the future service rate would be expected to increase as the membership ages.
+In such cases the Attained Age funding method is adopted.
+This limits the degree of future contribution rises by paying higher rates at the outset.